cchoi20/projects/README.md

 # projects

-Here are some personal projects I've been working on.0 Will add an index site when I have a reasonable amount to display.
+Here are some personal projects I've been working on.
+Will add an index site when I have a reasonable amount to display.

 PaintCC: https://cchoi20.github.io/projects/PaintCC/PaintCC